Graduate Course Catalog 2016-2017

-- Complete 9 additional credits of coursework plus 6 credit hours of master's thesis work and an oral thesis defense.
+- 9 additional credits of coursework plus six credit hours of Master's thesis work (PHYS 899) and an oral thesis defense OR

-- Complete 12 additional credits of coursework plus 3 credit hours of research project work and an oral exam in the form of a seminar.
+- 15 additional credits of coursework including a research project and an oral exam in the form of a seminar.

-- Complete 15 additional credits of coursework and pass the written comprehensive and the oral qualifying exam (for students in the Ph.D. program only).
+Students enrolled in the Ph.D. program can receive a master's after completing 15 additional credits of coursework and passing the written comprehensive and the oral qualifying exam.

 Ph.D.
 Degree Requirements